locessentials/eng401-business-english-us/final-project/final-project-peer-evaluation.md

 ### Peer Evaluations

-When evaluating other groups' presentations, your work is judged based on the criticial analysis it conveys and the overall quality of the constructive feedback.
+When evaluating other groups' presentations, your work is judged based on the critical analysis it conveys and the overall quality of the constructive feedback.

 #### Effective feedback
 - **Detailed and specific** with concrete examples and evidence